jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 You can click Ignore and try to fix the issues.
 This will usually be related to changes in the assemblies.

 ## Copy assemblies
-To copy the assemblies you can click the button in the editor.
+To copy the assemblies you can click the button in the editor, under StationeersMods -> Export Settings.
 Make sure you have the Stationeers game folder set in the exporter settings.
 This action will copy over all the assemblies defined in the copy.txt file.
 Be aware that the game might add new assemblies in the future, so you might need to update this list.

 ![img.png](copy_assemblies.png)